GovTechSG/techpass-user-docs/docs/glossary.md

 **GMD**

-Government Managed Device.
+Government Managed Device (GMD).
 An Internet Device or a GFE device when enrolled with SEED becomes a Government Managed Device.

 **GSIB**